mendisofficial/weather-app-js/README.md

 # weather-app-js

-Task 6: Display Error Messages
-Check the response status code after fetching weather data.
-If the status code is 404, display an "Invalid city name" error message.
-Hide the weather display area and clear any previous data.

 Task 7: Fine-Tuning and Refactoring
 Refactor code to improve readability and maintainability.
 Add comments to explain code blocks.